Willtl/heurisko/README.md

 # Heurisko

-Continuous and combinatorial optimization with metaheuristics
+Continuous and combinatorial optimization with metaheuristics.

 ```
 sudo apt update